Share this Post

 These are cost-effective, have excellent voice transmission, and offer the added bonus of clear sightlines (which make it easier to connect with visitors and easier to see trouble coming).
 Alternately, many small offices opt for “arched” windows like these:

 Every office needs to accept or distribute documents.
 For most settings, a standard recessed “deal tray” (like those used at a stadium ticket counter) is sufficient.
-There are several styles available, as well as custom options, in either UL-rated or non-rated varieties.
+There are several styles available, as well as custom options, in either rated or non-rated varieties.

 If your office handles large files, odd-sized packages (such as rolled blueprints), or accepts many deliveries throughout the day, you may also want a package receiver/passer.
 This guide walks you through those options, and how to choose one that will work for you.